flopezlasanta/react-warp/README.md

 - [ ] Store data collected from endpoints into `redux` so that we can create tabs joining data from different sources
 - [ ] Explore usage of actions / reducers for `axios` requests
 - [ ] Upgrade to use `npm 3` instead of `npm 2`
-- [ ] Fix warning reported by Chrome Developer Tool
+- [ ] Fix warning (iterator) reported by Chrome Developer Tool
-- [ ] Explore migrating to Semantic UI (vs Bootstrap)
+- [ ] Explore migrating to *Semantic UI* (vs Bootstrap), creating a branch for that
-- [ ] Add more contents / tabs!
+- [ ] Work on existing and additional contents / tabs!
+LinkedIn, Twitter, to start with...
+- [ ] Configure Travis CI and other integrations